 Tirana was a wood type cut by Xilografia Italiana, a company operating at Badia Polesine (Veneto region, between Verona and Rovigo), most likely between 1938 and 1941.
 It was released in several body sizes ranging from 4 to 30 lines (roughly 50 and 380 points), and Xilografia Italiana also sold a slanted version of Tirana under the name of Corsica.

-Courtesy TIF Tipoteca Italia
+Courtesy TIF Tipoteca Italiana Fondazione

 Most of AM Tirana’s OpenType features are derived from their wood type source.
 For tightly leaded all-caps settings, there are raised dashes, guillemets, @, and more compact parentheses.
 Stylistic sets preserve alternate characters originally available with the type: the large-countered 6 and 9 and the more conventional ‘closed’ C and G (to which a companion lowercase c has been added); the original ampersand has been kept.
 To these alternates have been added rounded variants of the u, m and w.